HBISHT233/Re-Learn_Data_Science/README.md

 ## Contribution:

 If you have suggestions, improvements, or additional resources that would benefit others in their re-learning journey, feel free to contribute by submitting a pull request or opening an issue.
 Let's re-learn together!

----

-Feel free to adjust any part based on your vision for the repository!